For a small island, Burray has a rich and diverse variety of plants, animals and birds.

 It is much easier to get a good view of cetaceans from a boat.

 Other types of whales can be seen around Burray.
-The two photographs below were taken from The "Shiela C".
+The two photographs below were taken from the "Shiela C".
 This is the boat which Magnus Spence uses to give trips around Scapa Flow to see the wartime remains or the natural history.
-Good though Magnus is though, I do not think that he could guarantee either seeing Humpback whales or being followed by Killer whales.
+Good though Magnus is, he can't guarantee always seeing Humpback whales or being followed by Killer whales!

 A Humpback Whale doing a spectacular dive in Scapa Flow.

-Minke Whales are also common visitors as is the Basking Shark, the second biggest fish in the world.
+Minke Whales are also common visitors as well as the Basking Shark - the second biggest fish in the world.